The 7 Best Kayak Coolers For Your Drinks, Snacks and Catch

 It has an airtight EVA gasket and waterproof seal around the lid.
 The carrying handle is recessed, which makes it easy to store.
 It also has super convenient adjustable shoulder straps.

-The non-absorbent surface keeps out odors and cleans easily, including fittings and latches made of stainless steel, which means it’s corrosion-resistant.
+The non-absorbent surface keeps out odors and cleans easily.
+Fittings and latches are of stainless steel, which means it's corrosion-resistant.

 Handles on each end allow you to attach it and tug it along.
 And with four drink holders in the deck, how great is a floating cooler!